GoogleChromeLabs/tooling.report/tests/hashing/subtests/asset-of-asset-cascade/index.md

 importance: 1
 ---

 Some asset types can have their own dependencies.
-For example CSS & SVGs are usually consideres assets, but can themselves reference, images, fonts or stylesheets:
+For example CSS & SVGs are usually considered assets, but can themselves reference, images, fonts or stylesheets:

 ```css
 body {